MoritzHessler/eclipse-tractusx.github.io/docs-kits/kits/cbam-kit/adoption-view/adoption-view.md

 The CBAM KIT supports two distinct data exchange phases, both implemented as Catena-X notifications: the importer sends a request notification (with the CBAM request data model in the notification body) and the supplier responds with a corresponding response notification (with the CBAM response data model in the body).
 Partner identification is handled via the Catena-X notification header, not within the data models themselves.
 The **requestedElements** property in the request allows the importer to scope each exchange precisely — requesting only the data blocks needed for the given phase.

-## Ongoing Data Collection During the Year of Import, Quarterly Forecasting and Certificate Purchase
+## Ongoing Data Collection During the Year of Import, Forecasting and Certificate Purchase

-Throughout the import year, the importer collects shipment-specific data to support forecasting and to build a traceable record for the final annual declaration.
+Throughout the import year, the importer collects shipment-specific data to support forecasting, to obtain the legally required amount of certificates in within the year, and to build a traceable record for the final declaration.
 Two types of exchanges are relevant here:

 **Supplier and installation identification:** When a new supplier is onboarded or an existing one needs to be verified, the importer sends a request scoped to identity and installation data — using **requestedElements** to limit the response to operator and installation identification fields (e.g. `operatorIds`, `operatorName`, `installationIdentification`, `address`).
 The supplier responds with their own identifiers and the relevant installation details.
 If the supplier sources from multiple operators, each operator is represented as a separate operator object in the response.
 If sub-suppliers are involved and registered in Catena-X, the same notification exchange can be applied along the supply chain.

 **Composition and installation data for interim forecasting:** During the year, the importer uses transaction-specific data (CN code, net mass, reference period, business transaction identifiers such as invoice number) to send a scoped request for installation and mass flow information.
 The request references the relevant business transaction via `businessTransactionDetails` and limits the expected response to non-emission fields using **requestedElements** — for example requesting `operatorActivityData`, `installationIdentification`, and `installationActivityData`, but not emission records.
 The supplier responds with the applicable operator(s), installation(s), and the net mass attributable to the requested transaction.
 This data supports quarterly forecasting and early certificate purchase based on default emission values or previously known actuals.

-The steps of purchasing CO₂ certificates and submitting declarations to the official EU CBAM portal are outside the scope of this KIT.
+Trading CBAM certificates and submitting declarations to the official EU CBAM portal are outside the scope of this KIT.

 ## Period Closing Emissions Data Collection